Port Security Unit: Support

-PSUs will normally operate independently but may operate with U.S. Navy Expeditionary Combat Command.
+PSUs will normally operate independently, but may operate with the U.S. Navy Expeditionary Combat Command.
 PSUs are capable of conducting continuous boat operations with three or four boats underway simultaneously.
-An additional boat will be crewed and mechanically ready at all times as a ready response boat.
-The remainder of the boats may be undergoing maintenance or repair or used for spares.
-Boat hulls can be expected on station (not including transit and maintenance time) 18 hours per day when more than one boat is undergoing maintenance.
-During high threat conditions, PSUs are capable of conducting continuous operations with four operational boats for a maximum period of 24 hours.
+An additional boat will be crewed and mechanically ready at all times, as a ready response boat.
+The remainder may be undergoing maintenance or repair, or used for spares.
+Replacement boat hulls can be expected to be on station (not including transit and maintenance time) within 18 hours when more than one boat is undergoing maintenance.
+During high-threat conditions, PSUs can conduct continuous operations with four operational boats for up to 24 hours.

 Port Security Qualification Badge

-There are two qualification badges authorized for Port Security Unit members; enlisted members wear pewter color insignia and officers wear gold color insignia.
-The badge is only earned by a small number of Coast Guardsmen (approx. 1%) and is primarily a Coast Guard Reserve qualification badge.
+There are two qualification badges authorized for Port Security Unit members: enlisted members wear pewter-colored, and officers gold-colored, insignia.
+The badge is earned by only a small number of Coast Guardsmen (approximately 1%) and is primarily a Coast Guard Reserve qualification badge.